MiltonBalaOfficial/IncreaseAndDecreasePageDimensions/README.md

 ## If you want to code yourself

 Currently Increase/decrease value is in points, you can change it to cm.
-To do so, open `ChangePageDimension.lua` follow the instruction there, its done!
+To do so, open `page_adjust_config.lua` follow the instruction there, its done!
 Enjoy!

 There is an extra file `IncreaseProportionally (you may try something new)` for getting space in all direction (will not work with the PDFs), you can give a try.